A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Introduction

 \section{Introduction}

-Bipartite networks --- or networks in which ties connect actors of two distinct types, and no such connections occur between actors of the same type --- are commonly encountered in political and social research.
-Examples include ethnic group memberships of individuals \citep[e.g.][]{larson2017}, policy adoption among U.S. states \citep[e.g. ][]{desmarais_etal_2015}, and product-level trade between countries \citep[e.g.][]{kim:liau:imai:20}.
-Such networks, sometimes known as affiliation networks, are also common in other domains: customer-product relationships \citep[e.g][]{huang_etal_2005}, actor-movie ties \citep[e.g.][]{peixoto2014}, and even document-word occurrences of the kind typically used in text-as-data analyses \citep[e.g.][]{lancichinetti_etal_2015} can be represented as bipartite networks.
+Bipartite networks, where ties connect two distinct actor types without intra-type connections, are common in political and social research.
+Examples include ethnic group memberships \citep{larson2017}, U.S. state policy adoptions \citep{desmarais_etal_2015}, and product-level trade \citep{kim:liau:imai:20}.
+These affiliation networks also appear in customer-product relationships \citep{huang_etal_2005}, actor-movie ties \citep{peixoto2014}, and even document-word occurrences of the kind typically used in text-as-data analyses \citep[e.g.][]{lancichinetti_etal_2015} can be represented as bipartite networks.

-Despite their ubiquity, the most popular approach to analyzing affiliation networks is to recode them as \emph{unipartite} network data, containing information about the relationships among only one type of node.
-For example, consider a bipartite network of legislative cosponsorships, in which legislators and bills represent two separate types of nodes with ties occurring only between these two groups rather than within them.
-When analyzing these type of data, researchers typically \emph{project} (or aggregate) this bipartite network onto a unipartite network of legislators by defining an edge between two legislator nodes as capturing the existence (or the number) of cosponsored bills between them \citep[see, e.g.,][]{tam_cho_legislative_2010,muraoka2020}.
+Despite their ubiquity, bipartite networks are often analyzed by aggregating them into a \emph{unipartite} network, focusing on relationships among one node type.
+Consider a stylized example of bipartite network depicted in panel (b) of Figure~\ref{fig:toy1}, in which legislators (circles) and bills (triangles) represent two separate types of nodes with cosponsorship ties occurring only between the two types rather than within each type.
+Researchers commonly project this onto a unipartite network of legislators.
+Panel~(a) of Figure~\ref{fig:toy1} shows the resulting projected unipartite network, where edges between legislators indicate the number of cosponsored bills \citep[e.g.,][]{tam_cho_legislative_2010,muraoka2020}.

-In fact, such projections are a common practice whenever researchers analyze naturally bipartite networks.
-After examining recent publications in top political science journals, we found that 30 (or nearly 40\%) of the 77 articles which use some type of network data study originally bipartite networks.
-And among these, all but two papers project them onto unipartite networks (see Table~\ref{tab:netapp} in Appendix~\ref{app:projection}).
+Such projections are a common practice whenever researchers analyze bipartite networks.
+After examining recent publications in top political science journals, we find that 26 (28\%) of 93 articles model relational data as bipartite, with two exclusive actor types and cross-type connections.
+All but one study projects onto a unipartite network (see Table~\ref{tab:netapp} in Appendix~\ref{app:projection} for details on actor types, such as country-product trade networks).